Delors/Course_W3M20014/1-Introduction to Number Theory.rst

 - Believed to have been discovered by the Chinese mathematician Sun-Tsu in around 100 A.D.
 - One of the most useful results of number theory
 - Says it is possible to reconstruct integers in a certain range from their residues modulo a set of pairwise relatively prime moduli
-- Can be stated in several ways
+- Can be stated in several ways.